sidhenriksen/mma-prediction/README.md

 ## Usage:
 First, clone the repository.
 ### Building the database
-Navigate to the repository directory, and execute "python fmcrawler_sql.py".
+Navigate to the repository directory, and execute

+	python fmcrawler_sql.py

 This will crawl the Fightmetric website.
 Crawling is kept at an artificially slow rate since a high crawl rate puts a lot of stress on the host and generally results in a ban.
 Thus, crawling the page exhaustively and